Fra Lippo Lippi (band)

-Fra Lippo Lippi is a Norwegian band.
-They had several hits in the 1980s, such as "Shouldn't Have to Be Like That", "Everytime I See You" and "Light and Shade", and recorded a new album as late as 2002.
+Fra Lippo Lippi is a Norwegian new wave solo project currently fronted by Per Øystein Sørensen.
+Originally formed in 1978 as Genetic Control by Rune Kristoffersen, Bjørn Sorknes, and Morten Sjøberg, they had several hits in the 1980s, such as "Shouldn't Have to Be Like That", "Everytime I See You" and "Light and Shade".
 The band name is derived from Robert Browning's poem about the Renaissance painter Filippo Lippi.